George Floyd protests in Columbus, Ohio: Background

 The George Floyd protests were an ongoing series of protests and civil disturbances that initially started in the Minneapolis–Saint Paul metropolitan area of Minnesota, United States, before spreading nationwide.
 In Columbus, Ohio, unrest began on May 28, 2020, two days after incidents began in Minneapolis.
 The events were a reaction to the murder of George Floyd by Minneapolis Police Department (MPD) officer Derek Chauvin, who knelt on Floyd's neck for over nine minutes, asphyxiating him.

 The events began amid the COVID-19 pandemic, which has affected the city of Columbus along with the rest of the United States and most of the world.
-The protests have involved large numbers of people in close proximity, creating fears the virus will spread and create new outbreaks.
+The protests involved large numbers of people in close proximity, creating fears the virus will spread and create new outbreaks.
 On June 3, Columbus Public Health identified a person who attended protests in downtown Columbus, despite feeling coronavirus symptoms on May 27, one day before protests had started downtown.